-Jean-Baptiste de Sade, Seigneur de Sade, Seigneur de Saumane and Beauregarde, read again his copy of a 1911 Encyclopædia Britannica entry.
+Jean-Baptiste de Sade, Seigneur de Sade, Seigneur de Saumane et Beauregarde, read again his copy of a 1911 Encyclopædia Britannica entry.

 The one entry upon the Sade family.